After months of searching, you’ve finally found the right home. But what if you now need to convert this primary residence into a rental property?

 Rent collection is one of the most important considerations when you convert your home to a rental property.
 Let’s take a look at all of the steps you should consider in determining rent.
 First up is to figure out income and all potential expenses.

-In the words of one real estate investment pro, “You should be highly focused on the investment aspect of your purchase to ensure that your home is truly an asset to your family and not a burden.”
+In the words of one real estate investment pro on rent collection, “You should be highly focused on the investment aspect of your purchase to ensure that your home is truly an asset to your family and not a burden.”

 Market Your Property